ali4210/Al-Razzaq-AI-Labs-Part-1---Python-Programming-for-Machine-Learning/README.md

-# Al Nafi International College - AI & Machine Learning Lab Portfolio
+#  AI & Machine Learning Lab Portfolio

 ## => Project Overview
 This repository hosts a comprehensive collection of **50 practical labs** completed during the **Artificial Intelligence and Machine Learning certification** at **Al Nafi International College**.